 The payables of the Companies within the Group consist of insurance and intermediaries' payables and other payables which relate to trade and other non-insurance payables.
-Insurance and intermediaries' payables include amounts due to intermediaries and as at December 2019; these amount to €14,223,371 under the IFRS balance sheet.
-For similar reasons as for insurance and intermediaries' receivables, the value for intermediaries' payables under Solvency II is less when compared to the value under the IFRS balance sheet and amount to €7,471,988.
+Insurance and intermediaries' payables include amounts due to intermediaries and as at 31 December 2020 amounting to \in 18,909,767 under the IFRS balance sheet.
+For similar reasons as for insurance and intermediaries' receivables, the value for intermediaries' payables under Solvency II is less when compared to the value under the IFRS balance sheet and amount to \in 10,492,957.

 Furthermore, payables relating to trade and non-insurance including balances owed in respect of salaries and other services, are recognised initially at fair value net of any directly attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortised cost using the effective interest method.
 Payables also include current taxes on the taxable income for the period, using tax rates enacted or substantively enacted at the reporting date.
-As at 31 December 2019, these payables amounted to €9,682,713 under the IFRS balance sheet.
+As at 31 December 2020, these payables amounted to €18,439,431 under the IFRS balance sheet.
 There are no differences between the Solvency II valuation and IFRS valuation of payables (trade, not insurance) and no change in valuation approach took place during the reporting period.